htc-class/homework-site/src/markdown-pages/year-3/week-08.md

 ---

+- Slowly and carefully read the "New Stuff" above -- I put one thing in there that we **did not cover in class** that will be useful for this assignment.
+- Make sure you've watched the CS50 video before starting.
 - Make sure your branch from last CS50 Assignment (Mario, Credit) is merged (after addressing any feedback outstanding).
 - Create a new branch named `caeser`